Devinder-Singh/shopfront-apps-auto/readme.md

 # QA System

-This repo serves to host a shared Node.js / JS Qa system for integrated testing across the various verticles.
+This repo serves to host a shared Node.js / JS QA-System for integrated testing across the various verticles.

 ### Features: